-BA Business Management (Economics) is offered as a Single Honours award and is normally completed in three years of full-time study, This programme can also be studied on a part time mode.
+BSc (Hons) Economics is offered as a Single Honours award and is normally completed in three years of full-time study, students can opt to study abroad for a term or undertake a short internship.
+This programme can also be studied on a part-time mode.

-BA Business Management (Economics) with Placement Year is offered as a Single Honours award and is normally completed in four years of full-time study.
+BSc (Hons) Economics with Placement Year is offered as a Single Honours award and is normally completed in four years of full-time study.
 This programme can also be studied on a part time mode.
 On this programme students' skills in the workplace are developed on a placement of twelve months duration is available between Levels 5 and 6.

 In line with all RDBS undergraduate degrees, students undertake a combination of 30 credit modules and 15 credit modules to complete their degree.
-A small number of modules are shared with other business degrees (e.g. International Business, Business Management, Marketing) broadening the student experience and knowledge base by exposing students to new and alternative viewpoints in related fields of study.
+A small number of modules are shared with other business degrees (e.g. Finance, Accounting, International Business, Business Management, Marketing) broadening the student experience and knowledge base by exposing students to new and alternative viewpoints in related fields of study.

 There are three sets of core modules in each year: those that emphasise economics principles, those that emphasise finance and financial institutions and those that provide context with a particular emphasis on the global dimension to corporate activity.
-Optional modules including business management, and other economics or finance related subjects are available in levels 5 and 6 giving the student the opportunity to tailor their programme to their individual interest.
+A wide range of optional modules are available in level 5 and 6 giving students the opportunity to tailor their programme according to their individual interests.